zhgzhg/Geany-Unix-Timestamp-Converter/README.md

 current selected text with first priority or the clipboard with second priority.
 * Turn on/off error messages.
-* Turn on/off the support for timestamps in milliseconds.
+* Turn on/off the support for timestamps in milli/microseconds.

 Dependencies: